-Established by the Todd Family in 1972, the Todd Foundation has three part-time staff and two governing boards; the Administration Board (responsible for grant-making) and the Investment Board (responsible for investment management).
+Established by the Todd Family in 1972, the Todd Foundation has four part-time staff and two governing boards; the Administration Board (responsible for grant-making) and the Investment Board (responsible for investment management).
 Find out more about our trustees and staff and about the Todd Family.

 We developed a framework for our funding in 2006 which we updated in 2010; this includes a vision for Aotearoa New Zealand that we hope our funding will contribute to, which is supported by three key goals and eight funding priorities.
 View our Strategy Pyramid, or the key details below.